MehradYaghoubi/pylipextractor/DOCUMENTATION.md

 ### Illumination Normalization

-The package includes an optional CLAHE (Contrast Limited Adaptive Histogram Equalization) filter to normalize the brightness and contrast of the video frames.
-This can significantly improve the performance of lip-reading models, especially in videos with varying lighting conditions.
+The package uses histogram matching to normalize the illumination of the video frames.
+This method works by matching the histogram of each frame to the histogram of a reference frame (the middle frame of the video).
+This ensures that the color and brightness of the frames are consistent throughout the video, which can significantly improve the performance of lip-reading models.

 ### Video Conversion